 I use my internal client project board to track all the projects I’m currently working on, as well as potential clients I’m in the process of on-boarding.

 The lists represent different statuses: “To do”, “Waiting for feedback”, “Waiting for payment”, “Waiting for materials” and “On-boarding”.
-This enables me to see at a glance what I have to complete, who owes me money, and who I need to follow up with on my proposals.
-(You may wish to arrange your lists in a different way, where for example, each list represents a client.)
+Labeling the workflow enables me to view, at a glance, what I have to complete, who owes me money, and who I need to follow up with on my proposals.
+(You may wish to arrange your lists in a different way, where, for example, each list represents a client).

 On the very right is the list containing all my templates.
 I made sample checklists for most common types of projects, and I simply replicate them on a new project card and tweak as needed.
 I’ve also attached email templates and my Standard Operating Procedure documents from Google Drive.